Getting Started with Blazor Ribbon in Blazor Web App

 </SfRibbon>

-To define a ribbon group under each tab, you can use the RibbonGroups tag directive like below.
-The Orientation property of ribbon group defines whether the collection of items inside the group will be rendered column-wise or row-wise.
+To define a ribbon group under each tab, use the RibbonGroups tag directive as shown below.
+The Orientation property of the ribbon group defines whether the collection of items inside the group will be rendered column-wise or row-wise.

 <SfRibbon>